-In a research conducted in Nigeria, Okobia et al. (2006) discovered that lack of knowledge about break cancer causes delayed cancer screening and treatment among the Suburban Nigerian women.
+In a research conducted in Nigeria, Okobia et al. (2006) discovered that lack of knowledge about breast cancer causes delayed cancer screening and treatment among the Suburban Nigerian women.
 The research also showed that the women’s knowledge of was low with only 21.4% of them who knew that breast cancer can be detected from abnormal lumps in the breast or with the darkening of the breast areola.
 Educated and working women were also found to have higher knowledge of breast cancer.

 Extrapolating data from this research we can comfortably argue that the prevalence and incidence of cancers in the educated masses is less compared to the uneducated or the less educated masses of our population.
-This is however contradicted by some other facts that even the educated remained less informed, Prof Anyang Nyong’o for example openly admitted his ignorance of PSA after he was diagnosed with Prostate cancer despite being minister for health.
+This is however contradicted by some other facts that even the educated remained less informed.
+Prof. Anyang Nyong’o, for example openly admitted his ignorance of PSA after he was diagnosed with prostate cancer despite being the Minister for Health of Kenya.

 Public education both to the educated and the uneducated is therefore critical in reducing cancer related mortalities.
 The importance of awareness is hinged on the fact that early diagnosis and screening has shown a decrease in the number of cancer related mortalities.
 A breast mastectomy procedure for example can be done prophylactically in women with the BRCA1 gene and hence genetic predisposition to breast cancer.
 This however can only be achieved with early diagnosis.

 Cigarette smoking has been implicated in the etiology of many cancers including lung cancer, debates how to promote cigarette smoking cessation are therefore pivotal and encompass the lifestyle choices that should form part of the awareness campaigns.
 Dietary patterns have also been implicated in some cancers including colorectal cancer and should bulk content of the awareness campaigns.

-Cancer treatment and management is also not very affordable to the average Kenyans and is currently a preserve of the deep pocketed who can afford trips to India and other countries abroad rendering poor Kenyans hopeless and to the ugly jaws of the grim reaper.
-Its therefore important that the government formulates an insurance cover that will make cancer treatment accessible and more affordable to all Kenyans.
+The government should also ensure that comprehensive cancer centers are built and well equipped across the country.
+Cancer treatment and management is also not very affordable to the average citizen and is currently a preserve of the deep pocketed who can afford trips abroad rendering the poor hopeless and to the ugly jaws of the grim reaper.
+Its therefore important that the government formulates an insurance cover that will make cancer treatment accessible and more affordable to all citizens.